seyounger/sy-academic-site/README.md

 # To do:

-+ blog posts: r home, updating R, why tidyverse is helpful, road ditch routing for the layperson
++ blog posts: r home, updating R, why tidyverse is helpful, road ditch routing for the layperson, a simple evaporation calcualtor
 + useful links / resources page

 # [This website was built using the Academic theme](https://sourcethemes.com/academic/)